SHARK - High Performance Machine Learning Distribution

 Install your Windows hardware drivers

-• [AMD RDNA Users] Download the latest driver here.
+• [AMD RDNA Users] Download the latest driver (23.2.1 is the oldest supported) here.

 • [macOS Users] Download and install the 1.3.216 Vulkan SDK from here.
 Newer versions of the SDK will not work.